 - 2 zucchini

 - 1/4 tsp garlic powder

 - 1 egg

-- Place grated zucchini and onion into a large mixing bowl.
+- Place the grated zucchini and onion into a large mixing bowl.
 Sprinkle with salt, toss, and set aside for 20 minutes.
 The salt will draw moisture out of the zucchini.

-- Place the strained zucchini mixture back into the large bowl and add remaining ingredients.
+- Place the strained zucchini mixture back into the large bowl and add the remaining ingredients.
 Mix until well combined.

 - Form patties out of the mixture and place on a plate.
 Remove heated baking sheet from oven and spray with cooking spray.
 Place patties onto baking sheet and press gently.
 Return baking sheet to oven and bake for about 15-20 minutes, until underside is golden and crispy.
 Flip hash brown patties and continue to cook for an additional 15 minutes.
 Serve warm.

 We can help you make food simple again with our Registered Dietitians.
 Learn more about how we can help you manage your diabetes, emotional eating and digestive problems.